University-of-Toronto-Schools/elevens-2023-assignment-template/README.md

 ### Exploration

 The solitaire game of Elevens uses a deck of 52 cards, with ranks A (ace), 2, 3, 4, 5, 6, 7, 8, 9, 10, J (jack), Q (queen), and K (king), and suits &#x2663;&#xFE0F; (clubs), &#x2666;&#xFE0F; (diamonds), &#x2665;&#xFE0F; (hearts), and &#x2660;&#xFE0F; (spades).
 Here is how it is played.
-1)	The deck is shuffled, and nine cards are dealt “face up” from the deck to the board.
+1)	The deck is shuffled, and nine cards are dealt "face up" from the deck to the board.
 2)	Then the following sequence of steps is repeated:
-    * The player removes each pair of cards (A, 2, … , 10) that total 11, e.g., an 8 and a 3, or a 10 and an A. An ace is worth 1, and suits are ignored when determining cards to remove.
+    * The player removes each pair of cards (A, 2, ... , 10) that total 11, e.g., an 8 and a 3, or a 10 and an A. An ace is worth 1, and suits are ignored when determining cards to remove.
+Face cards are worth 0.
     * Any triplet consisting of a J, a Q, and a K is also removed by the player.
 Suits are also ignored when determining which cards to remove.
     * Cards are dealt from the deck if possible to replace the cards just removed.
 3) The game is won when the deck is empty and no cards remain on the table.